-Universal capture is a recording process in which we use Digital Air's high definition digital camera systems to record scenes from dozens of different perspectives continuously and synchronously at 24, 25 or 30fps.
+Universal capture is a recording process in which our camera systems record scenes from dozens of different perspectives continuously and synchronously at (for example) 24, 25 or 30fps.

 In post production virtual camera movement can then be created simply by switching views.

 Multiple takes can easily be composited together and seamlessly transitioned between.

 Any instant can be used to create a frozen moment.